 Grant Aid pROGRAMME 2018 - 2019

-Applications for all grant aid programmes have now CLOSED (except those listed as a rolling programme).
+Applications for grant aid programmes have now CLOSED (except Small Sports EBA and those listed as a rolling programme).
+Rolling programmes should be submitted 6 weeks in advance of activity.

 Prior to completing a grant aid application, it is essential that you read and familiarise yourself with the Grant Aid Guidance document (see related documents below).
 Restrictions apply to grant categories which will be detailed in this document.
 It is also conditional that you speak to the relevant officer responsible for the grant you wish to make a submission to.
 You will find officer contact details listed in the guidance document.